borntofrappe/game-development/02 Breakout/Breakout — Powerups/README.md

 The tenth powerup is reserved for the `LockedBrick` class, but otherwise, the `Powerup` class initializes a random powerup between the mentioned nine.

-It is worth mentioning that the change in the size of the paddle, or the change in the number of hearts, this change is now tied to a powerup and not to the score or losing a life, as described by the assignment.
+It is worth mentioning that the change in the size of the paddle, the change in the number of hearts are now tied to a powerup and not to the score or losing a life, as in the assignment.